 - The nozzle is attached to the end of the spray wand and turns the jet of pesticide into a mist when spraying.
 There are different types of nozzles available depending on the type of chemical you are using.
 Hollow cone nozzles are usually used for insecticides, while fan-type nozzles are more commonly used for herbicides.

 - The straps or harness of your backpack sprayer are there to keep it securely in place during use.
 It is important that these are both sturdy and comfortable, especially if you have a large area of land to treat and will be using the sprayer for extended periods of time.

 Backpack bug sprayers are a great alternative to:

-Mosquito repellent plants: Certain plants have been found to naturally repel mosquitoes.
+- Mosquito repellent plants: Certain plants have been found to repel mosquitoes naturally.
 Citronella, basil, lavender, rosemary, thyme, peppermint, pine, cinnamon, fennel, cedar, garlic and geranium all have scents that mosquitoes can’t stand!
 Planting these around your property may help to reduce mosquito numbers, which means there a fewer around to bug you.
 However, they will do nothing to kill these insects so, if you have a large number of mosquitoes hanging around, they are unlikely to have an adequate effect.

 What tank capacity do you need?

 The tank capacity of backpack mosquito sprayers generally ranges from 2 – 5.5 gallons.
 Which size you need to buy will depend on a few different factors:

 - How much land do you have to treat?
 If you have several acres of land to spray, choosing a backpack sprayer with a large tank capacity is best.
 This can make treatment far more efficient as you can spray everything in one go without having to stop and top up on insecticide for fogger!
 People with orchards, vineyards, ranches, or any other large plots of land may, therefore, want to consider a fogger with a capacity of at least 4 gallons.